-IMF staff analysis indicates that major shifts in the structure of energy production-from coal and fossil fuels to cleaner energy sources, as seen in Chart 9-will be needed in the current decade if the Paris goals are to be achieved.
+IMF staff analysis indicates that major shifts in the structure of energy production -from coal and fossil fuels to cleaner energy sources, as seen in Figure 9-will be needed in the current decade if the Paris goals are to be achieved.
 The policy packages required-including some combination of carbon taxes, subsidies for renewables, and regulatory changes-will, by design, cause a sharp decline in the production and consumption of coal, oil, and natural gas.
-Potential output is likely to fall in the near term, though the hit may be small if some revenue from carbon taxes is used to boost the economy's capacity (including through incentivizing green investment).
-But moving now allows for a more gradual and predictable implementation of these policy changes which will greatly reduce the costs.